DivyaratanPopli/Kinship_Inference/README.md

 Here optional inputs are shown in [].

 - -h: Help
-- -test: Check if input files are in correct format
+- -test: Check if input files are in the correct format
-- -bam: Path to directory containing bamfiles with chromosomes (represented by 1, 2, ..., X, Y)
+- -bam: Path to directory containing bamfiles with chromosomes (represented by 1,2,..,X,Y)
-- -bed: Path to tab-separated .bed file containing chromosome (1, 2, ..., X, ...) reference and alternate alleles at all available positions.
-In bed file, provide position and position+1 in 2nd and 3rd columns ([see example file](example_files/bedfile.bed)).
+- -bed: Path to tab-separated .bed file containing chromosome (1,2,..,X,..), reference, and alternate alleles at all available positions.
+In the bed file, provide position and position+1 in the 2nd and 3rd columns ([see example file](example_files/bedfile.bed)).
-- -T: Path to file ([see example file](example_files/targets.txt)) containing a list of all bamfiles (without extension .bam) to be used in the analysis.
+- -T: Path to file ([see example file](example_files/targets.txt)) containing a list of all bamfiles (without extension .bam) to be used in the analysis
 - -cnt: We provide three options for contamination correction:
     - 0: No contamination correction
     - 1: Contamination correction using divergence between the target population and contaminating population.
 Please enter the path to an indexed compressed vcf file [-d] with an individual each from target [-tar] and contaminating populations [-cont].
-Also required for this step: the path to contamination estimates file [-cest].
+Also required for this step: path to contamination estimates file [-cest]
-  - 0 < cnt < 1: Contamination correction using the divergence value entered here (0 < cnt < 1).
-Also required for this step: the path to contamination estimates file [-cest].
+    - 0 < cnt < 1: Contamination correction using divergence value entered here (0 < cnt < 1).
+Also required for this step: path to contamination estimates file [-cest]
-- -c: Number of cores (by default: all available cores).
+- -c: Number of cores (by default: all available cores)
-- -i: Size of genomic windows in int, Options: 10000000, 1000000 (by default we use 10000000).
+- -i: Size of genomic windows in int, Options:10000000, 1000000 (by default we use 10000000)
-- -t: Minimum number of nonzero windows for a library to be included in estimation for p_0 (by default: 10).
+- -t: Minimum number of nonzero windows for a library to be included in the estimation for p_0 (by default:10)
-- -cest: File with contamination estimates with 2 tab-separated columns: name, contamination.
+- -cest: File with contamination estimates with 2 tab-separated columns: name, contamination
-- -d: Compressed and indexed vcf file for calculation of divergence between target and contaminating populations.
+- -d: Compressed and indexed vcf file for the calculation of divergence between the target and contaminating populations.
 Please make sure that your vcf file has genotypes [GT] represented in one of the following formats: X|Y (for phased files), X/Y (for unphased files), X (for pseudohaploids).
-Here X, Y are 0/1 for ancestral/derived allele.
+Here X,Y are 0/1 for ancestral/derived allele
-- -tar: Name of individual from the target population in [-d].
+- -tar: Name of individual from the target population in [-d]
-- -cont: Name of individual from contaminating population in [-d].
+- -cont: Name of individual from the contaminating population in [-d]
-- -r: Enter 1 to estimate long ROH, 0 to skip (by default 1).
+- -r: Enter 1 to estimate long ROH, 0 to skip (by default 1)
-- -p: p_0 estimate given by the user (by default: Estimated from the data).
+- -p: p_0 estimate given by the user (by default: Estimated from the data)
 - -N: Total number of chromosome pairs.
-Default=22.
+Default=22
-- -n: You can optionally specify the noisy windows that should be filtered out in a file with a list of window indexes (0-based).
+- -n: You can optionally specify the noisy windows that should be filtered out in a file with a list of window indexes (0-based)
 - -s: Enter 0 if your bamfiles are already indexed and sorted to skip these operations.
-By default, the bamfiles will be indexed and sorted.
+By default, the bamfiles will be indexed and sorted

+## Running KIN

 # Running KIN